 List of Top Things to Do Alone in Madrid

 - Visit the Royal Palace: Fancy a day at a palace?
-Experience the grandeur of Spain’s rich history at this official residence.
+Experience the grandeur of Spain at this official residence.

-- Explore the Prado Museum: Dive into Spanish culture by admiring artworks from renowned artists like Goya and Velázquez.
+- Explore the Prado Museum: To see renowned artists like Goya and Velázquez check out the Prado Museum.

 - Attend a Flamenco Show: One of the best things on my solo travel Spain itinerary in Madrid was seeing authentic flamenco performances.